louzounlab/Wikipedia-Hierarchy/README.md

 # Wikipedia-Hierarchy
-Building a model based on Wikipedia's hierarchy data to define metric on graph groups based on a connected tree
+Building a model based on Wikipedia's hierarchy data to define metric on graph groups based on a connected tree.

+Useage:

+In order to load data, use enwiki.dump - explanation can be found in pdf.

+optional:
+Creating the groups can be done using "create_groups.py", when data is in local mysql-server.
+Use create_graph, create_tree in order to create the needed structures.

+AfterWards, project the graph using "projections.py" file. dimensions can be changed in configuration "conf.ini" Use "labels_data" to create labels from the tree. use the model "representaion to distances" to get the results showing in "deviations_hostpgram".